Hong Kong protesters sing Star Spangled Banner in appeal to Trump for help

 The bill would have allowed the extradition of people to mainland China to stand trial in courts controlled by the Communist Party.
 Hong Kong has an independent judiciary dating back to British rule.

-But the demonstrations have long since broadened into calls for more democracy and many protesters have pledged to fight on.
+But the demonstrations have long since broadened into calls for democracy.

 U.S. legislation addressing China’s actions in Hong Kong will be among the top priorities pushed by Senate Democrats when Congress returns to work after a recess next week, their leader, Senator Chuck Schumer, said on Thursday.